prometheusresearch/baseline-codebase/src/rex.sendmail/README.rst

 .. contents:: Table of Contents
 .. role:: mod(literal)
+.. role:: class(literal)
 .. role:: func(literal)

 Overview
 ========

-This package allows you to send emails from your application.
+This package provides a uniform interface for sending email messages.

 This package is a part of the RexDB |R| platform for medical research data management.
 RexDB is free software created by Prometheus Research, LLC and is